Anytime-valid sequential testing for elicitable functionals via supermartingales: Sequential testing via supermartingales

-In addition to validity we are also interested in power against suitable alternative hypotheses $\Hcal_1$ disjoint from $\Hcal_0$.
-Loosely speaking this means that if the true data distribution belongs to $\Hcal_1$, the test should reject $\Hcal_0$ quickly with high probability.
-For tests arising from test supermartingales $W$ via \eqref{eq:test-smg-test} this corresponds to designing $W$ to grow quickly with high probability under distributions in $\Hcal_1$.
-This can be approached using the Growth Rate Optimal (GRO) criterion, which has recently received significant attention in the context of e-values and e-process \citep{gru_hei_koo_19}.
-In our setting the GRO criterion is as follows.
+In addition to validity, we are interested in power against suitable alternative hypotheses $\Hcal_1$ disjoint from $\Hcal_0$.
+Loosely speaking, good power means that if the true data generating distribution belongs to $\Hcal_1$, the test should reject $\Hcal_0$ quickly with high probability.
+For tests arising from test supermartingales $W$ via \eqref{eq:test-smg-test}, good power is achieved by designing $W$ to grow quickly with high probability under distributions in $\Hcal_1$.
+Quick growth of $W$ can be achieved by optimizing the Growth Rate Optimal (GRO) criterion, which has recently received significant attention in the context of e-values and e-process \citep{gru_hei_koo_19}.
+In our setting, the GRO criterion is as follows.
 At each time $T$ one seeks to maximize the expected logarithmic increment conditionally on data observed so far across all test supermartingale increments.
 More formally one aims to solve

-given the observed data $X_1,\ldots,X_T$, where $Q$ is a suitable distribution.
-As we will see, $Q$ need not itself be the only element of $\Hcal_1$, or even belong to $\Hcal_1$ at all.
-It is a purely computational device used to guide the choice of $W$.